SummaryRead the full fact sheet

 Treatment for asthma from pollen allergies

-- preventers that slowly make the airways less sensitive to allergy triggers and reduce inflammation inside the airways – these are taken daily
+- Preventers – slowly make the airways less sensitive to allergy triggers and reduce inflammation inside the airways.
+These are taken daily.

-- combination therapies with preventers containing two different medications.
+- Combination therapies – preventers containing 2 different medications.

 The signs of an emergency include when the person: